Protocol

 Description

-The UDP port used to discover locally accessible markguided processes.
+The UDP port used to discover locally accessible mkregistryd processes.
 Clients use this port to find all such processes.
 The port number is 10103.

 daemon port

-The UDP port used to discover locally accessible mKTL daemons. markguided uses this port to find all such daemons.
+The UDP port used to discover locally accessible mKTL daemons. mkregistryd uses this port to find all such daemons.
 The port number is 10111.

 call